-Part 7 - Services

-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?

-'General Services' provided to all residents are:

-- Operating the retirement village for the benefit and enjoyment of residents. - Managing the community areas and facilities. - Maintaining the security system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund). - Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use. - Pest control that is not the responsibility of the resident. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.
+Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?
+'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment of residents.
+Managing the community areas and facilities.
+Maintaining the security system and/or safety equipment (if any).
+Maintaining fire-fighting and protection equipment.
+Maintaining and updating safety and emergency procedures for the retirement village.
+Cleaning, maintaining and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund).
+Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use.
+Pest control that is not the responsibility of the resident.
+Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
+Maintaining any licences required in relation to the retirement village.
+Paying operating costs in connection with the ownership and operation of the retirement village.
+Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
+Complying with the Retirement Villages Act 1999.
+Any other general service funded via a general services charges budget for a financial year.

 7.2 Are optional personal services ⊠ Yes □ No provided or made available to residents on a user-pays basis?
 Home Care Services operated by RSL Care RDNS Limited.
 A list of available services and their cost can be obtained from village management.
-Meals: A list of meals and their cost can be obtained from village management.
-7.3 Does the retirement village operator provide government funded ☑ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) home care services under the Aged Care ☐ Yes, home care is provided in association with an Approved Provider Act 1997 (Cwth)? ☐ No, the operator does not provide home care services, residents can arrange their own home care services Support Program subsidis care assessment team (A y be eligible to receive a Home Care Package, or a Commonwealth Home sed by the Commonwealth Government if assessed as eligible by an aged ACAT) under the Aged Care Act 1997 (Cwth).
-These home care services etirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
-Part 8 - Security and en nergency systems Part 8 - Security and en 8.1 Does the village have a security system? nergency systems □ Yes ⊠ No 8.1 Does the village have a security 8.1 Does the village have a security system?
-8.2 Does the village have an emergency □ Yes ⊠ No 8.1 Does the village have a security system?
-8.2 Does the village have an emergency help system?
-If yes or optional: • the emergency help □ Yes ⋈ No ⋈ Yes - all residents □ Optional □ No • 8.1 Does the village have a security system?
-8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: the emergency help system is monitored Yes ⊠ No ∑ Yes - all residents ☐ Optional ☐ No Emergency call hardware is supplied by the scheme operator.
-Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per
+Meals: A list of pre-prepared meals and their cost can be obtained from village management.
+7.3 Does the retirement village operator provide government funded ⊠ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) home care services under the Aged Care □ Yes, home care is provided in association with an Approved Provider Act 1997 (Cwth)?
+No, the operator does not provide home care services, residents can arrange their own home care services Support Program subsidis care assessment team (A ay be eligible to receive a Home Care Package, or a Commonwealth Home sed by the Commonwealth Government if assessed as eligible by an aged ACAT) under the Aged Care Act 1997 (Cwth).
+These home care services etirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use rovider, if one is offered.
+Part 8 - Security and er nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system? ☑ Yes - all residents □ Optional □ No If yes or optional:the emergency help system details are: Emergency call hardware is supplied by the scheme operator. • the emergency help system is monitored between: • Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
+8.3 Does the village have equipment that provides for the safety  Yes 🗆 No or medical emergency of residents?